stuymedova/whitney-artworks/README.md

 https://user-images.githubusercontent.com/53351370/123099647-0eb78800-d43b-11eb-9155-013bc0925d35.mov

-Note: some details have changed since the time these screen recording were made.
+Note: some details have changed since the time these recordings were made.

 ## Todo

 - Find a good way to show overflowed text
+- Optimize the initial loading UI.
+In addition to the title, also display a search bar and a table header while the data is loading

 ---